 General Factors Affecting the Centers; Competition: Real property investments are subject to varying degrees of risk that may affect the ability of the Centers to generate sufficient revenues to meet operating and other expenses, including debt service, lease payments, capital expenditures and tenant improvements, and to make distributions to the Company and the Company's stockholders.
 Income from shopping center properties may be adversely affected by a number of factors, including: the national economic climate; the regional and local economy (which may be adversely impacted by plant closings, industry slowdowns, union activities, adverse weather conditions, natural disasters, terrorist activities, and other factors); local real estate conditions (such as an oversupply of, or a reduction in demand for, retail space or retail goods and the availability and creditworthiness of current and prospective tenants); perceptions by retailers or shoppers of the safety, convenience and attractiveness of the shopping center; and increased costs of maintenance, insurance and operations (including real estate taxes).
-A significant percentage of the Centers are located in California, the Westcor centers are concentrated in Arizona and 12 centers are located in New York, New Jersey or Connecticut.
+A significant percentage of the Centers are located in California, the Westcor centers are concentrated in Arizona and 12 centers are located in New York, New Jersey and Connecticut.
 To the extent that economic, real estate or other factors affect California, Arizona, New York, New Jersey or Connecticut (or their respective regions generally) more severely than other areas of the country, the negative impact on the Company's economic performance could be significant.
-There are numerous shopping facilities that compete with the Centers for retail sales.
+There are numerous shopping facilities that compete with the Centers in attracting tenants to lease space, and an increasing number of new retail formats and technologies other than retail shopping centers that compete with the Centers for retail sales.
 Increased competition could adversely affect the Company's revenues.
 Income from shopping center properties and shopping center values are also affected by such factors as applicable laws and regulations, including tax, environmental, safety and zoning laws, and by interest rate levels and the availability and cost of financing.